 Clinical investigations of medical devices must be notified or applied to the Swedish Medical Products Agency which coordinates the review with the Swedish Ethics Review Authority.
 This means that application documents that are to be examined by the Swedish Ethical Review Authority are attached to the notification or application that is sent to the Swedish Medical Products Agency.
 Find out more under the page Planning on this website.
 External link.

 What must be submitted to the Swedish Medical Products Agency and the Swedish Ethical Review Authority?

-Registration form and detailed instructions for registration are available on the Swedish Medical Products Agency's website.
-Registration form and mandatory attachments are submitted electronically.
-The appendices to the application are defined in the application form.
-In some cases it is recommended that they be designed in accordance with ISO 14155: 2020, read more under the section Planning.
+Appendices such as trial handbook, written information to be provided to study participants and the clinical trial plan is recommended to be designed in accordance with ISO 14155: 2020, read more under the section Planning.
 The appendices must, among other things, show that the test product is ready for a medical technical clinical trial, ie that the product meets the general requirements for safety and performance apart from the aspects covered by the study.

-In case the trial is to take place in several countries, there will be possibile to have a coordinated permit procedure within the EU.
+If the trial will take place in several countries, there will be possibile to have a coordinated permit procedure within the EU.
 The coordinated procedure is being implemented in the EU.
 To investigate the possibility of a coordinated procedure, contact the Swedish Medical Products Agency.